DuckFarren/beatboxing-3dcnn-lstm/README.md

-# BeatBoxing - Real time Gesture Recognition
+# BeatBoxing - Low-latency Real time Gesture Recognition
 This project is a boxing minigame implemented with a self-trained deep learning model (3DCNN+LSTM) using OpenCV, Keras/Tensorflow libraries in Python

 ### Preprocessing